 Amtrak (+1 800 USA-RAIL, 551 S 16th St.) offers five daily arrivals from Chicago, two daily arrivals from Kansas City and one daily arrival from Los Angeles / San Antonio / Dallas / Little Rock with many smaller intermediate station stops on each route.

 St. Louis can be accessed by Interstate 70 West from Illinois, Indiana, Ohio, and points eastward; I-64W from Illinois, Kentucky, Tennessee, and points southeastward; I-55N from Arkansas, Tennessee, and points southward; I-55S from Illinois; I-44E from Tulsa; and I-70E from Kansas City.
 There is a loop around St. Louis which is I-270 (I-255 on the Illinois side).

 The bus terminal, which is serviced by both Greyhound and Megabus (430 S 15th St, next to the train station).

-The conference venue is approximately 1 mile away from the two conference hotels and the Danforth Center is onsite.
+The conference venue is approximately 1 mile away from the two conference hotels and the Knight Center is on campus.
 City bus lines provide transportation across the region.
-The MetroLink light rail system provides transportation to and from Washington University (Skinker station or the University City-Big Bend station) and the Federal Reserve Bank of St. Louis (Convention Center station).
+The MetroLink light rail system provides transportation to and from Washington University (University City-Big Bend station), the Ritz-Carlton and Sheraton Hotels (Forsyth station) and the Federal Reserve Bank of St. Louis (Convention Center station).
 Taxis may be hailed from the street in very few locations in St. Louis, but taxi services may be called for pick up.
 Various car rental companies and ride app companies provide services in St. Louis.